 1998 saw entries exceed 600 with the 1720 European Championship being part of the event and 66 One-Design boats on the starting line.
 This was particularly satisfying for many of the club members who were involved in both the design concept of the boat as well as the Regatta organisation.
 Large One-Design fleets continued to be attracted to Crosshaven and in 2000 we hosted 83 Sigma 33’s for their British and Irish Championships amidst and over all entry in excess of 600 boats.

 The long association with Ford ended after 2002 and the event continued successfully through 2004 and 2006 with the latter earning particular praise for the quality of its race management throughout.
 Like all experienced race officials, those involved paid homage to the weather gods who obliged with a steady pattern of breeze throughout the week.
-ACCBank came on board as the Title sponsor for the 2008 Event, in 2010 and 2012 entries declined slightly but 2014 and 2016 saw an increase with the arrival of Volvo Cars Ireland as the new Title sponsor of the event.
+ACC Bank came on board as the Title sponsor for the 2008 Event, in 2010 and 2012 entries declined slightly but 2014 and 2016 saw an increase with the arrival of Volvo Cars Ireland as the new Title sponsor of the event.
 Heading into 2018, the 40th anniversary of Cork Week, Volvo Cars Ireland are again the Title sponsor and we hope for a successful event.
 This also coincides with the Royal Cork Yacht Clubs tricentenary.

 The secret of Cork Week’s success cannot be attributed to any one rule or aspect of it’s organisation.
 It’s success is found in the eclectic mix of classes, competitors, good courses, good company, our team of dedicated volunteers and the good humour of our 10,000 visitors.